anywhichway/lighview/README.md

-# lightview v1.8.1b (BETA)
+# lightview v1.8.2

 Small, simple, powerful web UI and micro front end creation ...

-Great ideas from Svelte, React, Vue and Riot combined into one small tool: < 7.5K (minified/gzipped).
+Great ideas from Svelte, React, Vue and Riot combined into one small (but not tiny) tool: < 8K (minified/gzipped).

 See the docs and examples at [https://lightview.dev](https://lightview.dev).